vamshireddy/Eval-A-Distributed-Quizzing-System-Client/README.md

 * ABOUT THE PROJECT
   * This project was Develeloped by me and my team mates for IIT Bombay.
 It is mainly focussed on student's interaction in the classroom.
-  To help the teacher in the classroom evaluating the students about the material he/she taught we have designed an Networked Application which runs distributedly on the AAKASH Tablets and interact with the teacher.
+  To help the teacher in the classroom evaluating the students regarding the material he/she has taught, we have designed a Networked Application which runs distributedly on the AAKASH Tablets.
+Students form groups and can ask questions to other groups.
+These questions will go through the teacher and gets authenticated.
+The Authenticated questions will be shown to all other people in the classroom and they can start answering.
+The answers are recorded on the server and marks are alloted accordingly.

 * COMPONENTS OF THE APPLICATION
   * We have used an Access point for connecting all the tablets and the Server.